docarray/docarray/docs/user_guide/storing/index_in_memory.md

 [InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex] stores all documents in memory using DocLists.
 It is a great starting point for small datasets, where you may not want to launch a database server.

-For vector search and filtering the [InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex] utilizes DocArray's [`find()`][docarray.utils.find.find] and [`filter_docs()`][docarray.utils.filter.filter_docs] functions.
+For vector search and filtering [InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex] utilizes DocArray's [`find()`][docarray.utils.find.find] and [`filter_docs()`][docarray.utils.filter.filter_docs] functions.

 !!! note "Production readiness"